Pablito2020/android_device_bq_krillin/README.md

 ### Recovery Compilation (TWRP Variant):

-  Enter to the "utilities" directory (device/bq/krillin/utilities):
+  Enter to the "scripts" directory (device/bq/krillin/scripts):

      * . twrp.sh

+     * lineage_krillin-userdebug

+     * mka recoveryimage

 ### If you have a compilation error with jack server do:

-  Enter to the "utilities" directory (device/bq/krillin/utilities):
+  Enter to the "scripts" directory (device/bq/krillin/scripts):

      * . jack.sh